rparak/OPCUA_Simple/README.md

 ## Project Description:

-The project is focused on a simple demonstration of Client / Server communication via OPC UA.
+The project is focused on a simple demonstration of client-server communication via OPC UA.
 In this case, it is a B&R Automation PLC (server), which communicates with the client via the C# or Python application.
 An example of an application is reading and writing data of different types (BOOL, REAL / LREAL).

 In PLC configuration packages, it is mandatory to activate OPC UA communication with port 4840 and enable the structure of variables for reading and writing.